janekos/whale_homework/README.md

 ### Setup

 Add your Coinmarketcap API key in the .env file in the root folder.
+Rename .env.example to .env if you don't have one.

 To run this project just call `docker-compose up --build` in the root directory and the frontend will be available at http://localhost:3002 and the backend at http://localhost:3001.
 Or set whatever ports you want in .env file.